Linguistic-Data-Consortium/p2fa/example2/README.md

 This example uses p2fa with different I/O formats, and also handles OOV with the `g2p-en` python package.

-This example uses the aligner as available from Penn Phonetics.
-You need the "htk" and "model" directories.
-The recipe makes a slight change to the dictionary, assuming the Penn Phonetics version.
-If you happen to already have a modified dictionary, you should comment out the patch line in the Dockerfile.
-This example provides a different python script, rather than using the Penn Phonetics script.

 You can build the image as follows; here we tag it with p2fa_example2.

     docker build -f example2/Dockerfile -t p2fa_example2 .